niraj-desai-2909/burr/docs/contributing/architecture.rst

 Architecture
 ============

-Some notes on the design/implementation of Burr:
+Some notes on the design/implementation of Apache Burr:

 --------------
 Python Package